dkerobean/aws_static_site/README.md

 ## Description

-This is a simple portfolio showcasing my expertise in Python, Node.js, AWS, and DevOps.
+This is a simple static portfolio.
 The website is hosted on AWS using S3 for storage, CloudFront for content delivery, and Route 53 for DNS management.
 This project demonstrates my ability to build and deploy scalable and efficient applications using modern web technologies.

 ## Technologies Used